 About

-I build full-stack applications, analytics workflows, and operational systems designed to turn complex processes and data into usable software.
+I build full-stack applications, internal tools, and operational systems designed to turn complex workflows into usable software.

 Background